 You can add labels to any email regardless of which folder it resides in using the Labels drop-down found within messages and lists of messages.

 By selecting Also Archive in the label dropdown, you can add labels on top of a message in addition to moving the message from its current folder to the Archive folder.
 If you would like to move the message to a folder other than the Archive folder, see the steps above and use the Move to option.

 Please note: Messages are not stored in the label tag, they are stored in the folders (Inbox, Archive, Spam etc.).
 If you delete the message from the folder, the message will be deleted from the label as well.

 Label and Folder limits

-By Default, Free accounts have the ability to add three custom folders and three labels.
+By Default, Free accounts have the ability to add three custom folders and up to 20 labels.
 For paid ProtonMail accounts, the limits are far higher.